unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ![](./images/cw1.png)

-On the following page, configure the rule to respond to an **Event Pattern** and in the **Build Event Pattern to Match...** drop-down menu, select **All Events**.
+On the following page, configure the rule to respond to an **Event Pattern** and in the **Build Event Pattern to Match...** drop-down list, select **All Events**.
 You can customize the filter later on.

 ![](./images/cw-2.png)